matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 ## Lessons & Conclusions
 **Automatic architecture search - even random - can be feasible.**
 We demonstrated that automated, hardware‑aware architecture search can provide some useful results.
 By incorporating Helmi's star topology and native CZ/PRX gate set directly in the action space, our RL‑driven search produces circuits executable on the device.
-State-vector simulations shows, that even shallow circuits can solve simple tasks.
+State-vector simulations show, that even shallow circuits can solve simple tasks.
 This could potentially serve as **benchmark** procedure for current and near-term hardware.
 While some accuracy loss is expected on the real chip, QML models may exhibit natural tolerance to noise.
 In ML, we are usually satisfied with *good enough* solutions.

 **Computation cost is dominated by quantum simulation.**
 Training over 50000 epochs (which is not that much in context of RL) requires 1-2 days on a single CPU.
 Upon profiling, computation time is dominated by the quantum simulator.
 Each epoch runs the circuit on every data point (≈200 for Iris), so a 10-gate *single episode* requires ≈2 000 state-vector simulations.
 Scaling to larger qubit counts or deeper circuits will become a challenge and therefore require parallel experience collection and multi-GPU (or multi-node) distributed simulations, all of which LUMI’s architecture can support.
 In general, we can expect that quantum simulations will be the bottleneck in the  development of hybrid-quantum algorithms.